3stantedja/tex-common/README.md

 # tex-common
 Common custom packages used in TeX-based repos.
 Currently they are used in most of my TeX-based documents.

+> [!IMPORTANT]
+> The commits in this repo has references to my deadname.
+As such please respect my wishes and _never_ bring up my deadname.

 ## Packages
 ### `problems`
 This contains a baseline setup for me to start writing documents.
 Basically this aims to shorten the preamble portion of my TeX documents so that I could see its content without a lot of scrolling.
 As such, the package only contains all the packages that I would've imported as well as some formatting and package settings.